 A broker is an expert of the real estate market with in depth knowledge of state real estate laws and lease terms and apply this knowledge to help your search for a property to rent or buy easier.

-Traditionally, Tenants have had to bear a broker’s commission which state regulations limit to between 0.3-15% of the total rent due for the 1st year.
+Traditionally, Tenants have had to bear a broker’s commission which state regulations limit to between 0.3-15% of the total rent due for the 1st year according to the NYC broker fee laws.

 This regulation didn’t consider whether the broker was contracted by the Tenant or the landlord.